This degree has three stages, each comprising 120 credits.

 - At each stage you will study one 60-credit compulsory module focusing on current issues across the health and social care sector.

 - For the remaining 60 credits of each stage, you can choose between option modules exploring particular issues or client groups in more depth, for example, mental health, older adults, children and young people or health and wellbeing.

-At Stage 1, you'll begin with a broad module introducing you to the experience of giving and receiving care in hospitals, clinics or GP surgeries; within the family and community; and in residential settings.
+At Stage 1, you'll begin with a broad module introducing you to the experience of giving and receiving care in a variety of clinical and care settings; within the family and the community; and in residential settings.
 For your second module at Stage 1, you can choose between several options, depending on your particular interests.

 You'll begin Stage 2 by reflecting upon critical issues in health and wellbeing, and consider how 21st century health and social care provision can respond to these challenges.
 To complete Stage 2, you can choose between modules that focus on more specific areas of health and social care practice, depending on your interests, aspirations and experience.